 We've had variations of AMD's Bulldozer (Piledriver, Steamroller, and Excavator) for five years, all built using the same building block of a CMT (clustered multi-threading) module that consists of two integer cores with a shared floating-point unit.
 (It's technically two 128-bit FMAC units that can also work as a single 256-bit FP unit.)
 All of that changes with Zen.

 From a high level, Zen looks a lot like Intel's Core architecture.
 Gone is the CMT module and in its place AMD is using a 4-core/8-thread SMT (symmetric multi-threading) building block.
-AMD will likely scale down to a 2-core/4-thread module as well, but all indications are that the CPU-only variants of Ryzen will launch with 8C/16T, with a 4C/8T version likely to follow (though no clear indication on how soon that might be).
+Indications are AMD will have the ability to disable SMT support, so the 'minimum' Ryzen CPUs may be 4-core/4-thread parts.
+At launch, AMD will have a 'complete' set of Ryzen CPU-only variants with 8C/16T, 8C/8T, and 4C/8T.

-Current rumors are that the 4C/8T parts will be sold under the SR5 brand, with 8C/16T selling as SR7, and a lower-tier SR3 to follow.
-Those may be code names or they may end up being retail names (similar to Intel's i3/i5/i7 nomenclature), but for now I'll stick with calling the SR7 part 8C/16T and the SR5 part 4C/8T.
+Current rumors are that the 4C/8T parts will be sold under the SR3 brand, with 8C/16T selling as SR7, and a middle-tier SR5 offering 8C/8T.
+Those may be code names or they may end up being retail names (similar to Intel's i3/i5/i7 nomenclature), which means AMD will effectively double the number of cores/threads offered at each market segment.